-You can also use the toolbar in the bottom part of Playback interface to control playing progress, as shown in the following figure.
+You can also use the toolbar in the bottom part of Playback interface to control playing progress.

-Select the channel(s) if you want to switch playback to another channel or execute simultaneous playback of multiple channels.
+Click the channel(s) if you want to switch playback to another channel or execute simultaneous playback of multiple channels.

-Figure 6.
-4 Toolbar of Playback
+Toolbar of Playback